cens/ohmagePhone/README.md

 Branches
 --------

-* master - the latest stable build (might be older)
-* cuttingedge - Contains the newest changes
+* master - Contains the newest changes
 * NIH - Defaults to the single campaign version and includes the newest changes and changes specific to the NIH campaign including charts and the food/stress button
+* mobilize - mobilize version of ohmage which has mobilize branding
+* ptsd - ptsd version of ohmage

 Dependencies
 ------------